jmannau/angular-c3d/README.md

 # Cornerstone3D + Angular Demo

+This repo was built to demonstrate https://github.com/cornerstonejs/cornerstone3D/pull/1982 PR for integrating Cornerstone3D with Angular.

 This is demo project, showing how to integrate Cornerstone3D with Angular.

 The steps to integrate Cornerstone3D with Angular are as follows: